dataloop-ai/dtlpy-documentation/tutorials/model_management/create_new_model/chapter.md

-## Create Your own Model and Snapshot
+## Create your own Package and Model

-We will create a dummy model adapter in order to build our model and snapshot entities
-NOTE: This is an example for a torch model adapter.
-This example will NOT run as-is.
-For working examples please refer to our models on github <add links>
+You can use your own model on the platform by creating package and model entities, and using a model adapter to create an API with Dataloop.

-The following class inherits from the dl.BaseModelAdapter, which have all the Dataloop methods for interacting with the Model and Snapshot
+The first thing a model adapter does is create a model adapter class.
+The example here inherits from dl.BaseModelAdapter, which contains all the Dataloop methods required to interact with the Package and Model.
+You must implement these methods in the model adapter class in order for them to work: load, save, train, predict.
-There are four methods that are model-related that the creator must implement for the adapter to have the API with Dataloop

 ```python
 import dtlpy as dl